-(1) Slide the seat to the rearmost position.
-Lift up on the recline lever, located on the outside edge of the seat, and fold the seatback forward as far as it will go.
-Then lift up on the latch located on the upper corner of the seatback to release the back of the seat.

-- Once the seatback is released, it will enable you to fold the front passenger seatback flat over the seat cushion. - 3.
+- (1) Slide the seat to the rear most position.
+Then lift up on the recline lever, located on the outside of the seat, and fold the seatback forward as far as it will go. - (2) Lift up on the latch located on the upper corner of the seatback to release the back of the seat.
+This will enable you to fold the front passenger seatback flat over the seat cushion. - 3.
 To return the front passenger's seat to a seating position, lift up on the seatback and push it up to an upright position.
 Then pull up on the recline lever and lean the seatback to a proper seating position.
 Release the lever to lock the seatback in position.

 - If you fold the front passenger's seatback flat forward to carry longer objects, be sure this cargo is properly secured and not near an air bag.
 In a crash, an inflating air bag might force that object toward a person.
 This could cause severe injury or even death.
 Secure objects away from the area in which an air bag would inflate.
-See "Precautions on supplemental restraint system" later in this section. - Never allow anyone to ride in the cargo area or on the front passenger's seat when it is in the fold-down position.
-Use of these areas by passengers could result in serious injury in an accident or sudden stop.
+See "Precautions on supplemental restraint system" later in this section. - When returning the seatbacks to the upright position, be certain they are completely secured in the latched position.
+If they are not completely secured, passengers may be injured in an accident or sudden stop.